thisisfrey/vite-vue-sb/README.md

-# Vue 3 + Vite + Storybook
+# Vite + Vue + Storybook

-This is a project template that combines Vite, Vue, and Storybook to provide a starting point for building modern web applications with Vue.js.
+This is a project template that combines Vite, Vue 3, and Storybook to provide a starting point for building modern web applications.
 It aims to streamline the development process and facilitate component-driven development using Storybook.

 ## Features